651 Pequot Avenue, Southport, CT Get directions Visit Website

 The organ consists of four divisions— the Hauptwerk, the Brustwerk, the Rückpositif and the Pedal.
 The Hauptwerk, or great organ, is located in the center of the organ case at the top.
 The Brustwerk, or Swell organ, is directly in front of the organist, on the gallery rail.
 The pipes of the Pedal organ can be seen in the two outer towers of the organ.
 There are 35 stops or different voices, controlled by individual drawbacks placed on both sides of the three manuals or keyboards; altogether there are a total of 2,362 pipes.

-The specifications for the Wilhelm organ can be found here.
+Enjoy a musical tour of the Wilhelm organ found here.

 The tracker pipe organ can be played by the Chancel pipe organ console using a unique “temporary” set of actuate solenoids that literally depress the keys and pull the stops of the Wilhelm track organs three manuals plus pedals.
 When this unit is removed from the Wilhelm console it can be played as its original tracker console.